ErikLundJensen/master-labs/lab-ocp-04/README.md

 Let's see what happens if initialDelay is too long.
 Change the initial delay to 20 seconds for the readiness probe:
 ```
-            initialDelaySeconds: 30
+            initialDelaySeconds: 20
 ```

 Watch the pod restarts and focus at the color change.
 Light blue means the pod is not ready.
-No requests will be send to that pod.
+No requests will be sent to that pod.

 ## Exercise 4.4